saleor/saleor-docs/docs/dashboard/customers.md

 title: Customers
 ---

-View the details of all users who have provided you with their information when setting up an account or placing an order.
+In this page you can view the details of all users who have provided you with their information when setting up an account or placing an order.

 ![Customers list](assets/dashboard-customers/1.png)